 Tim Size has been the Executive Director of the Rural Wisconsin Health Cooperative in Sauk City since helping to found it in 1979.
-The cooperative is owned and operated by forty rural hospitals with the vision that “Rural Wisconsin communities will be the healthiest in America.”
+The cooperative is owned and operated by forty-two rural hospitals with the vision that “Rural Wisconsin communities will be the healthiest in America.”
+He has an undergraduate degree in Biomedical Engineering from Duke University and an MBA in Hospital Administration from the University of Chicago.

-Size has an undergraduate degree in Biomedical Engineering from Duke University and an MBA in Hospital Administration from the University of Chicago.
-He was awarded a W.K.
+Size was awarded a W.K.
 Kellogg Foundation National Fellowship from 1987 to 1990 and studied Social Entrepreneurship at the Harvard Business School Executive Education Program in the summer of 2009.
 Since 1990, he has been an adjunct member of the faculty of the University of Wisconsin School of Medicine and Public Health.
 Size received a Doctor of Humanities Honorary Degree in 2014 from the Medical College of Wisconsin.

-He and his wife of 40+ years, Pat, are blessed with four children and two grandchildren who in various combinations share his interest in theater, gardening, foreign travel, and photography.
+Size and his wife of 35+ years, Pat, are blessed with four children and two grandchildren who in various combinations share his interest in theater, gardening, foreign travel, and photography.